-I remember researching business schools back when I was still in the Army, before I applied to MBA programs.
-As a nontraditional applicant, I felt intimidated by the post-MBA world, as this would be the first time I’d have a “real” civilian job.
-With droves of leadership experience but not much knowledge around what a P&L was, I wondered how I would find my place in the world of business.
+Back when I was still in the Army, I remember how my MBA application research went.
+As a nontraditional applicant, I felt intimidated by the post-MBA world and the prospect of having a “real” civilian job for the first time.
+With droves of leadership experience but not much knowledge about what a P&L was, I wondered how I would find my place in the world of business.

 Enter: consulting.

-When I heard that consultants can get exposure to every industry and function of business within the boardrooms of Fortune 500 companies, I realized this could be the way to fill my knowledge gap.
-A form of continued education post-MBA, the deal seemed even sweeter since I’d be paid while I was learning!
-And after five years at McKinsey, I can vouch that I met my goals.
+When I heard consultants can get exposure to every industry and function of business within the boardrooms of Fortune 500 companies, I realized this could be the answer to my gap in knowledge.
+A form of “continued education” post-MBA, the deal seemed even sweeter since I’d be paid while I was learning!
+And after five years at McKinsey, I can vouch that my goals were beyond met.

 There are many other reasons to get a job in consulting beyond the exposure and experience.
-For some, it’s the high compensation; consulting firms typically offer competitive salaries and bonuses, helping grads pay off loans faster.
+For some, it’s the high compensation—consulting firms typically offer competitive salaries and bonuses, helping grads pay off loans faster.
 For others, it might be the hope of accelerated career progression, especially if they are coming from a consulting firm and want to return post-MBA.
-And let’s not forget the solid network and skills one will naturally acquire by spending a couple of years at an industry-leading firm.
+And let’s not forget the solid networking and toolkit one will naturally acquire from investing a couple of years at a top firm.

-But across the top MBA programs, which ones will prepare you the best for a job in consulting—whether you aim to join BCG, Deloitte, McKinsey, or Oliver Wyman?
-When it comes to preparing MBA students for successful careers in consulting, several programs stand out for their innovative teaching methods, extensive resources, and strong track records of placing graduates at elite firms.
+But of the leading MBA programs, which will prepare you the best for a job in consulting—whether you aim to join BCG, Deloitte, McKinsey, or Oliver Wyman?
+When it comes to preparing MBA students for successful careers in consulting, several top programs stand out for their innovative teaching methods, extensive resources, and strong track records of placing graduates at elite firms.
 Here are six notable examples:

-HBS is renowned for its case study method, which immerses students in real-world business scenarios, forcing them to think critically, analyze data, and propose solutions—skills that are essential in consulting.
-Additionally, HBS offers a dedicated Management Consulting Club and numerous consulting-focused events and workshops.
+- Harvard Business School (HBS): HBS is renowned for its case study method, which immerses students in real-world business scenarios, forcing them to think critically, analyze data, and propose solutions—skills that are essential for consulting.
+Additionally, HBS offers a Management Consulting Club and numerous consulting-focused events and workshops.

-Kellogg’s team-based learning approach, which emphasizes collaboration and communication skills, is highly valuable for aspiring consultants.
+- Kellogg School of Management, Northwestern University: Kellogg’s team-based learning approach, which emphasizes collaboration and communication skills, is highly valuable for consulting.
 The school’s Analytical Consulting Lab offers hands-on experience working with real clients, while the Kellogg Consulting Club provides extensive resources and networking opportunities.

-Darden is known for its case method pedagogy, which emphasizes active participation, critical thinking, and problem-solving skills.
-This teaching approach closely mirrors the problem-solving approach used in consulting, making Darden graduates well-prepared for consulting case interviews and real-world consulting engagements.
+- Darden School of Business, University of Virginia: Darden is known for its case method pedagogy, which emphasizes active participation, critical thinking, and problem-solving skills.
+This teaching approach closely mirrors the problem-solving approach used in consulting, making Darden graduates well prepared for consulting case interviews and real-world consulting engagements.

 Ultimately, while attending one of these top feeder schools is not a guarantee of a consulting job post-MBA, it undoubtedly increases your chances of being noticed and recruited by the industry’s prestigious firms.

-Furthermore, since consulting recruiting occurs shortly after you begin your MBA studies, it wouldn’t hurt to get a head start on preparing for case interviews!
-The following resources provide comprehensive guidance on mastering the case interview process, which is a crucial component of the consulting recruitment process:
+And furthermore, since consulting recruiting occurs shortly after you begin your MBA studies, it wouldn’t hurt to get a head start on preparing for case interviews!
+The following resources provide comprehensive guidance on mastering the case interview process, which is a crucial component of consulting recruitment:

-- Case in Point by Marc P. Cosentino (book)
+- Case in Point by Marc Cosentino (book)

 - Victor Cheng’s Case Interview Prep (online courses and resources)